Aalto-Helsinki/modeling/2015/particle_model/results/README.txt

 ----------------------
 plot.py needs matplotlib for it to function.
 It works on linux and perhaps on windows.
+It takes as its arguments:
+1) the number of lines per colour
-It takes as its arguments the names of the files you want to visualize, and draws plots of the propane concentrations.
+2) the names of the files
+you want to visualize, and draws plots of the propane concentrations.
 It also colors the lines (it colors 10 lines with the same color, and then changes the color).